A founder school for the AI era

 Now

 After the exit, I started advising early-stage founders, the ones who remind me of myself.
-The ones building with AI, bootstrapping with customer cash, and refusing to play the VC game.
+The ones building with AI, bootstrapping with customer cash, and figuring it out without a playbook.
 That's why I built F-School.
-I also recently cofounded Geocast.ai, because I can't stop building.
-That's the disease.
+I also recently cofounded Geocast.ai.
+Annotating the world with story is an incredible mission, and the technology is bleeding edge.

 Do NOT apply if: